-Observing neutrinos produced in the atmosphere as cosmic-ray secondaries [14, 15, 16, 17, 18, 19, 20] gave the first compelling evidence for neutrino oscillation [21, 22], a process that unambiguously points to the existence of new physics.
+Observing neutrinos produced in the atmosphere as cosmic-ray secondaries [15, 16, 17, 18, 19, 20, 21] gave the first compelling evidence for neutrino oscillation [22, 23], a process that unambiguously points to the existence of new physics.
 While today the puzzle of missing atmospheric neutrinos can be considered solved, there remain challenges related to the sub-dominant oscillation phenomena.
-In particular, precise measurements of atmospheric neutrinos with high statistics and small systematic errors [23] would help in resolving ambiguities and degeneracies that hamper the interpretation of other experiments, as those planned for future long baseline neutrino oscillation measurements.
+In particular, precise measurements of atmospheric neutrinos with high statistics and small systematic errors [24] would help in resolving ambiguities and degeneracies that hamper the interpretation of other experiments, as those planned for future long baseline neutrino oscillation measurements.

 Another example of outstanding open questions is that of the knowledge of the interior of the Earth.
 It may look hard to believe, but we know much better what happens inside the Sun than inside our own planet.
 There are very few messengers that can provide information, while a mere theory is not sufficient for building a credible model for the Earth.
 However, there is a new unexploited window to the Earth's interior, by observing neutrinos produced in the radioactive decays of heavy elements in the matter.
-Until now, only the KamLAND experiment [24] has been able to study these so-called geo-neutrinos opening the way to a completely new field of research.
-The small event rate, however, does not allow to draw significant conclusions.
+Until now, only the KamLAND experiment [25] has been able to study these so-called geo-neutrinos opening the way to a completely new field of research.